alligreubel/microsoft-qa-docs/microsoft-qa-docs/onboard/hub-page.md

 # Hub Pages

+Hub pages are also called Navigation Pages or Q&A products pages.
+Those terms will be used interchangable in this document.

 1. These are pages that contain information about which products Q&A support.
 They can serve two purposes:
 - Users can visit to see which products we support in Q&A.
 - Teams can use these pages as landing pages from their sites, blog posts, etc.